 Book Your Vasectomy With Australia's Largest Vasectomy Provider

 If you choose to have your vasectomy with us in the Gold Coast, this is what you can expect:

 The MSI No Scalpel Open Ended Technique uses an inert permanent suture rather than a metal clip (which can fall off) or a dissolving suture (which can cause inflammation).
-We also use Bupivacaine local anaesthetic which has a longer duration of action and may protect from nerve inflammation.
+We also use Bupivacaine local anaesthetic which has a longer duration of action and may protect from chronic post operative pain.

 procedure in the Gold Coast?

 When you have a vasectomy at one of our associated Medical Centres we do all the Medicare claims for you so you will receive your refund quickly.
 Some other providers make you claim back yourself which is time-consuming and can delay your refund.
 On top of that, our key points of difference are: